 Are you looking for ways to practice your R skills?
 Here are a few suggestions for how you can do so:

 - Build a project that interests you.
-Working on a project requires a big commitment, but it is worth it because, once you start, you’ll not want to give up until you are done.
+Working on a project requires a big commitment.
+It is worth it because once you start you’ll not want to give up until you are done.

 - Participate in coding challenges.
 Sites like Coderbyte and Codewars feature coding challenges specific to R that you can use to build your skills.